Jim Jordan lost a second House speaker vote. Here's what happens next.

 The idea under consideration now would involve a House vote to formally elect him speaker pro tempore for a limited amount of time, elevating his status above his current designated role and giving him the authority to bring certain types of urgent legislation to the floor.
 This would almost certainly require the support of Democrats, some of whom seemed open to the idea.

-Jordan himself said he wanted the House to vote on the proposal, and the chamber could move quickly to consider a motion to elevate McHenry.
+Jordan himself said he wanted the House to vote on the proposal, but indicated that it was up to McHenry to bring it forward.

 Who supports empowering the speaker pro tempore?